jeromeetienne/nmod/README.md

 ## How to use it ?

-to install express in ./node_modules
+To install express in ./node_modules

     nmod install express

-to list all packages installed in ./node_modules
+To list all packages installed in ./node_modules

     nmod ls

-to remove express
+To remove express

     nmod rm express

-all commands
+All commands

     nmod install <package> - Install a package, and nest its deps. nmod ls                - Show installed packages.